micrjames/Iterator/README.md

 In the above example, we have the *data* and the *it* variable as arguments in the *callback* function.
 The use of the *data* variable in the callback should be obvious.
 However, the *it* argument requires a small amount of explanation.
 Within the *Iterator* class, the value of *it* will be updated on every call of the *next* function or the *iterate*d object itself.
 Here, we just need to define how the *data* will be operated on for the *next* function or the *iterate*d object itself.

 Once the *data* has been completely *iterate*d through, we will need to *reset* the *Iterator* so that we can do so again.

+We can also *reset* the iterator.
+Once the iterator has been used up, the iterator will stop and it will be past the last available value.
+Either *reset* the iterator back to the beginning by invoking the *reset* method with no argument.
+Supply an *offset* to set where to revert the iterator.
+If the *offset* causes the iterator to move out of the range of values, an error is thrown.

 ## Project Status
 As this code is intended to be a part of a project in itself, this project is still in progress and will be until that project is completed.